c00kiemon5ter/c00kiemon5ter.github.com/index.markdown

 Write programs to work together.
-Write programs to handle text streams, because that is a universal interface. oh, and crap the shit out of Intelectual Property. k.thnx.meow `>:3`
+Write programs to handle text streams, because that is a universal interface. oh, and crap the shit out of Intellectual Property. k.thnx.meow `>:3`

 <script type="text/javascript" src="/scripts/comic.js"></script>